 But ADHD medication is seldom all that’s needed to control oppositional behavior.
 If a child exhibits only mild or infrequent oppositional behavior, do-it-yourself behavior-modification techniques may well do the trick.
 But if the oppositional behavior is severe enough to disrupt life at home or school, it’s best to consult a family therapist trained in childhood behavioral problems.

-The therapist should screen your child for anxiety, mood disorders, and BPD.
+The therapist should screen your child for anxiety and mood disorders.
 Each can cause oppositional behavior, and each calls for its own form of treatment.
 The therapist may also recommend cognitive therapy for the child, to help him cope effectively with difficult situations.

 In most cases, however, the treatment of choice for ODD is parent management training, in which the family therapist teaches the parents to change the ways they react to their child’s behavior — both good and bad.
 Between weekly sessions, the parents practice what they’ve learned, and report to the therapist on their progress.